wp-plugins/javibola-custom-theme/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Define the custom theme in `themeAdmin.php`
+3. Define the custom theme in settings tab.